adrian11faudoa/React/Readme.md

 Anytime you refer to a class component within itself, you use the **this** keyword.
-To access props within a class component, you preface the code that you use to access it with this.
+To access props within a class component, you preface the code that you use to access it with **this**.
 For example, if an ES6 class component has a **prop** called **data**, you write Example Code:
 ```